 Your company made it through another year together,and it’s time to let your employees relax, have some fun and enjoy themselves.And, when it’s done right, the annual Christmas party can be great opportunity for managers to get to know their employees on a personal level.

 Don’t encourage binge drinking To avoid behavioural issues, don’t encourage mass consumption of alcohol intake and don’t offer employees a free bar.
 This will decrease the chances of accidents, fights or issues that usually happen as a result of drinking.
 If needed, be prepared to tell individuals to stop drinking if they start to appear too drunk or rowdy.

 Social media is a powerful tool, used for many different aspects of both personal and business life.
 However, it is important to remember that when your employees are posting selfies and other various photos at the office party, they are still representing your company, so brand awareness is vital.

 Ensure employees use social media in a positive way It could be a good idea to have one person act as a photographer for the night and only take appropriate photos.
 The next working day, everyone can choose certain photos they prefer and you could even choose a couple for company social media.

 It is highly recommended that you create a general social media policy in your workplace.
 Informing staff of this new disciplinary policy will make them aware of the rules and hopefully avoid any possible problems.

-Be sensitive to the fact that some employees may not celebrate the Christmas holiday.
+Be considerate to all employees Be sensitive to the fact that some employees may not celebrate the Christmas holiday.
 There are some religions that don’t consume alcohol, so it’s very important to make sure there are options to cater to them.
 This will show your awareness and consideration of your employees, making them feel valued.

 Don’t make any promises that you can’t keep and avoid discussions about salary, promotions etc at the party.
 The reason for this isthat words of encouragement are sometimes misinterpreted and may cause issues in the workplace.